lskatz/SneakerNet/paper/paper.md

 Users can also customize the workflow.
 SneakerNet comes packaged with a default workflow which specifies the order of plugins that are run.
 However, if a certain analysis is not needed, e.g., 7-gene MLST, then it can be removed from the configuration.
-Or, if a new plugin is needed, it can be added into the workflow.
+Likewise, if a new plugin is needed, it can be added into the workflow.

 # Acknowledgements